-Geographical barriers - The network of transport and communication system was greatly unreliable many geographical areas are not able to retain the teachers with knowledge of visual impairment children.
-Low vision learners are often un served or under served in the areas and may be placed in more restrictive environment.
+Geographical barriers - the network of transport and communication system may be greatly unreliable many geographical areas may not be able to retain the teachers with knowledge of visual impairment children become often un served or under served inn the areas and may be placed in more restrictive environment.

-Culture - All children bring their own language culture and customs which include different attitudes towards education and handicapping conditions.

-These may have an impact on the child's learning behaviors as well as programs in the school.
+Culture - all children bring their own language culture and customs which include different attitudes towards education and handicapping conditions.
+These may have an impact on the child's learning behaviours as well as program in the school.

 Time - The teacher from geographically remote areas often must travel far from their homes to acquire preparations in teaching children with visual impairment.
-This factor can make it difficult to maintain strong pool or well prepared professional in rural or economically disadvantaged area.
+This factor may make it difficult to maintain strong pool or well prepared professional in rural or economically disadvantaged area.